 Australian Remembrance Trail along the Western Front

-At the time, it was decided not to establish a single national interpretative centre – the model employed by Britain at Thiepval and by Canada at Vimy.
-Instead, the Australian Remembrance Trail builds upon the existing efforts of French and Belgian communities to commemorate Australian service, some of which date back to the 1920s.
+At the time, it was decided not to establish a single national interpretive centre – the model employed by Britain at Thiepval and by Canada at Vimy.
+Instead, the Australian Remembrance Trail would build upon the existing efforts of French and Belgian communities in commemorating Australian service, some of which date back to the 1920s.

 - A new museum at Bullecourt, building on the efforts of Jean Letaille, OAM.
 This new museum opened on Anzac Day 2012 and tells the story of the two bloody battles fought by Australians at Bullecourt in April and May 1917.
 Since the opening of the new museum visitation has increased 400%.
 Nearby in the Bullecourt Memorial Park is the Digger memorial, site of an Australian Government led ANZAC Day service.

 - The In Flanders Fields Museum at Ieper (Ypres) which reopened in 2012 after a major refurbishment has incorporated new Australian content.
 A short walk away is the Menin Gate Memorial, site of the moving Last Post Ceremony each evening and a remarkable point at which to start or finish a visit to the Western Front.
 Visit the In Flanders Fields Museum website.